fabschurt/ansible-role-ubuntu-secure/README.md

 password authentication will be disabled).
 You will have to change your inventory and/or command line options to take this into account.

+It's recommended that you reboot the targeted server(s) after applying this role.

 This role is continuously integrated on [Travis](https://travis-ci.org/fabschurt/ansible-role-ubuntu-secure).
 For now, it's simply syntax-checked against multiple Ansible versions, to check for basic compatibility.